facebookresearch/home-robot/README.md

 Your open-source robotic mobile manipulation stack!

+*CURRENTLY UNDER ACTIVE DEVELOPMENT!
+PLEASE CONTACT US IF YOU ARE INTERESTED IN USING THIS LIBRARY!*

 HomeRobot lets you get started running a range of robotics tasks on a low-cost mobile manipulator, starting with _Open Vocabulary Mobile Manipulation_, or OVMM.
 OVMM is a challenging task which means that, in an unknown environment, a robot must:
   - Explore its environment
   - Find an object